-Oil pressure sensors are usually located behind the engine, on the engine block itself or straight on the oil filter adaptor.
-Sensors installed directly on the engine are often near the exhaust manifold, meaning they’re constantly subject to high temperatures which tend to make them crack, letting water in and causing the internal components to either break or create a short-to-ground.
+Oil pressure sensors are usually located behind the engine, on the engine block itself, or straight on the oil filter adaptor.
+Sensors installed directly on the engine are often near the exhaust manifold, meaning they’re always subject to high temperatures, which tend to make them crack, letting water in and causing the internal components to either break or create a short-to-ground.
 Before a sensor stops working, it will often go awry and start sending an incorrect reading to the PCM, which could make the warning light come up for no reason.

-Oil sensors are usually easy to get to and quite simple to test so make sure it works properly before going any further.
+Oil sensors are usually easy to get to and relatively simple to test, so make sure it works properly before going any further.

 Incorrect Engine Oil Grade

 Using a thicker oil grade than what’s recommended by your car manufacturer will also make the oil pressure go up.
-The principle is quite simple in fact.
+The principle is quite simple.
 Thicker oil requires more power to move and won’t flow as fast in small oil passages, resulting in a higher than normal oil pressure.

 There’s absolutely no good reason to use a thicker oil inside your engine.
-It was a common thing before 1980 or so, but newer vehicles simply can’t be driven with 20w50 oil to reduce oil consumption like they used to do.
+It was a common thing before 1980 or so, but newer vehicles can’t be driven with 20w50 oil to reduce oil consumption like they used to do.
 Recent cars rely on oil pressure for numerous reasons and especially those equipped with variable valve systems.
-On these vehicles, the oil pressure is used to set the valve timing correctly and using a thicker oil grade than what’s required will seriously affect the vehicle’s performance and fuel-efficiency.
+On these vehicles, the oil pressure helps set the valve timing correctly.
+Using a thicker oil grade than what’s required will seriously affect the vehicle’s performance and fuel-efficiency.